CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ```
 Open [http://localhost:4256/](http://localhost:4256/) to see your website.

 When your Theme is ready and you want to try it with the CMS in production environment, your need to build it.
-Same as `next build`:
+Same as `next build` run:
 ```bash
 npx cromwell build
 ```